robertoprofetaUF/Desktop_assistant/README.md

 With these combinations of words, Hasbulla will look first fro matches in Wikipedia using the Wikipedia API to provide a summary of two sentences (this can be easily modified in the arguments).
 If the program does not find any direct match between what was said by the user and Wikipedia, it will just open Google and show the search results for the user input.

 'Run':
 These word followed by other inputs such as 'microsoft excel' or 'spotify' opens programs that are in the computer.
+Cirrently, the programs that can be run using this feature are Microsoft Word, Microsoft Excel, Microsoft Powerpoint, Spotify, and Minecraft.

 'Open':
 These word has to be followed by the name of a webpage such as youtube and it will open a tab in google for any .com page requested.
 This is done utilizing the webbrowser package.